IBM/CZ-IBM-Cloud-Guide/README.md

      ```
     $ docker build -t <provider>/<my_namespace>/<my_repo>:<my_tag> .
     ```
     >The `<provider>` is a name of the container registry provider.
 Depending on your provider choose the correct name.
 In case of the container registry in IBM Cloud it depends on the location of your registry.
-To obtain the correct value, got to [images](https://cloud.ibm.com/registry/images) in IBM Cloud, choose your location and click **create**.
+To obtain the correct value, go to [images](https://cloud.ibm.com/registry/images) in IBM Cloud, choose your location and click **create**.
 The `<my_namespace>` is the namespace you have created in Container Registry. `<my_repo>` will be created automatically. `<my_tag>` is the name of your image and you can optionally add version.

     The tag is now visible by running this command: